ChilliCream/hotchocolate-docs/docs/instrumentation.md

 #### Resolver Error

-The resolver error event is raised should one ore more resolver error occur.
+The resolver error event is raised should one or more resolver errors occurs.

 ```csharp
 [DiagnosticName("HotChocolate.Execution.Resolver.Error")]